Drishti-Jain/ai_exp/README.md

 # AI-Lab
-This repositpry contains all the lab experiments of Artificial Intelligence.
+This repository contains all the lab experiments of Artificial Intelligence.